ricariel/ricariel/README.md

 - ⚡ Fun fact: ...
 -->

-> :warning: All repositories here (if any) are just mirrors!
+> :warning: All repositories here (if any) are just mirrors mainly for working together!

 ### Because I don't want to be dependent on a Microsoft service, I migrated all repositories to reliable services.
 - personal github alternative: [Forgejo instance at home](https://www.zyria.de/git/)